Vinnytsia: Tram

 The most trams in Vinnytsia are donations from the Verkehrsbetriebe Zürich (VBZ), the public transport operator of Zürich, Switzerland.
 In the early 2000s, the VBZ donated its 1960s Karpfen and Mirage rolling stock to Vinnytsia, and they will do so again in 2022 with 35 Tram 2000 vehicles.
 The Swiss trams retain their blue and white liveries in Vinnytsian service.

-Since 2015, "Vinnytsia Transport Company" began manufacturing VinWay trams based on Tatra KT4SU wagons and VinLine trolleybuses.
+Since 2015, Vinnytsia Transport Company began manufacturing VinWay trams based on Tatra KT4SU wagons and VinLine trolleybuses.
 As of 2025, 10 modernized trams and 31 trolleybuses are running in the city.

 Bus

 In Vinnytsia, there are the Central Bus Station and the Western Bus Station, which connects Vinnytsia with Bar, Ukraine and some other destinations.

 Healthcare

-As for the 2025, the city's healthcare system is represented by more than 40 treatment and preventive medical institutions, 12 of which are communally owned by the city of Vinnytsia.
+As of 1 January 2026, the city's healthcare system is represented by more than 40 treatment and preventive medical institutions, 12 of which are communally owned by the city of Vinnytsia.
 There are more than 49 private medical institutions.

 Vinnytsia Regional Clinical Hospital named after Mykola Pirogov of Vinnytsia Regional Council was founded in Vinnytsia in 1805 as the first municipal hospital, and under the name of Mykola Pirogov has been operating since 1917.
 Today, the hospital is a multidisciplinary, highly specialised, curative and preventive health care institution, whose mandate is to provide medical assistance to patients in 22 specialized areas.
 12 clinical departments and cycles of Vinnytsia National Medical University named after Mykola Pirogov are located in the centers and departments of the hospital.

 Vinnytsia Regional Clinical Treatment and Diagnostic Center for Cardiovascular Pathology is a specialized medical facility that provides routine and emergency medical care to patients with diseases of the circulatory system.
 The institution has 5 departments and a clinical diagnostic laboratory, where 186 medical workers work.
 The operating units of the center provides coronary angiography (diagnostics of heart vessels), stenting of damaged arteries, open heart surgery.

+The emergency hospital provides emergency medical care 24/7 for surgical pathology, trauma, stroke, urological, and ENT pathology.
+About 100 patients visit the hospital's emergency room every day.
+More than 16,000 surgical interventions are performed annually.